beast911/practice-ds/README.md

 **_When can we use it ?_** Generally speaking, the sliding window technique is useful when you need to keep track of a **contiguous** sequence of elements, such as summing up the values in a subarray.

+**Note**: Sometimes, in string matching and cases where finding longest repeating char with `k` replacements, idea should be checking the length of the current window minus the max char count and seeing if that's bigger than k.
+Keep track of maximum count of replacements in each substring.

+**Note**: For string counting, maintaining a count map can be helpful as characters are only 26.

 _Examples_:

 - **[1876.
 Substrings of Size Three with Distinct Characters]** A string is **good** if there are no repeated characters.